vlazed/rink/README.md

 ## Gotchas

-Some of these gotchas reflects the expected behavior as documented in [*Writing With Ink*](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md), while others are incorrect behavior.
+Some of these gotchas reflects the expected behavior as documented in [*Writing With Ink*](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

 - Ink files are `StringValues` in Roblox; they must have the `.txt` extension.
-- `story.continue()` returns all lines before selecting an option (incorrect: should return a single line)
+- `story.continue()` returns all lines before selecting an option, rather than each line.
+This seems to be the default behavior for pink, but I'm not certain if this was the author's intention.
+- Pass variables with `{type, "value"}`, where type takes on the following values,
+  - `type = "float", "int", "bool", "str"`
+  - Variables are not set until after choice selection.
+This appears to be unintended behavior.
 - After selecting an option, if the option isn't suppressed (e.g. `[option]`), then story.continue() also prints the option and the lines after it.
 - After selecting an option with `story.chooseChoiceIndex(k)`, the choice is removed from `story.currentChoices`.
 - pink trims the last character on the last line, which can result in some unexpected behavior.
-I recommend adding an empty line in your ink file.
+I recommend adding an empty line at the end of your ink file.